 While Richelle was finishing her master’s degree, her brother often baby-sat her older daughter while she was in clinicals.
 Now John – married to a nurse, of course - has two children of his own.

-“I am so proud of my family,” says Christine.
-“We’ve worked really hard, and we all love what we do.
+“I am so proud of my family,” said Christine.
+“We’ve worked really hard, and we all love what we do."

 Richelle’s young daughter, Brianna, already talks about becoming a doctor or nurse and constantly practices on her baby dolls.